tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   ![streamz_demo_1.gif](Images/streamz_demo_1.gif)

-Use the Rolling Window section to explain that a rolling window of data can be used with hvplot to make the plot more efficient.
+Use the Rolling Window section to explain that a rolling window of data can be used with hvPlot to make the plot more efficient.
 Highlight the following:

 * You can specify the rolling window of data to plot using the `backlog` parameter.
 This is just how much total data the plot will remember and use at any given time.